 Instructions and details of packaging in accordance with paragraph 14 of this Regulation.

-In case of a "Specific vehicle ISOFIX" application when tests are performed in a vehicle body shell, a body of the vehicle, including adult seats and the relevant parts of the car environment shall be available.
+In case of a Specific vehicle application when tests are performed in a vehicle body shell, a body of the vehicle, including adult seats and the relevant parts of the car environment shall be available.

 Annex 20 lists the minimum documents required to accompany the application for approval as indicated in paragraph 3.2. above and required elsewhere in this Regulation.

-The Type Approval Authority of a Contracting Party shall verify, before granting type approval the existence of satisfactory arrangements and procedures for ensuring effective control so that Child Restraint Systems, equipment or parts when in production conform to the approved type.
+The Type Approval Authority of a Contracting Party shall verify, before granting type approval the existence of satisfactory arrangements and procedures for ensuring effective control so that Enhanced Child Restraint Systems, equipment or parts when in production conform to the approved type.

 Markings

-The samples of Child Restraint Systems submitted for approval in conformity with the provisions of paragraphs 3.2.4. and 3.2.5. above shall be clearly and indelibly marked with the manufacturer's name, initials or trade mark.
+The samples of Enhanced Child Restraint Systems submitted for approval in conformity with the provisions of paragraphs 3.2.4. and 3.2.5. above shall be clearly and indelibly marked with the manufacturer's name, initials or trade mark.

-The Child Restraint System, except the strap(s) or harness, shall be marked clearly and indelibly with the year of production.
+The Enhanced Child Restraint System, except the strap(s) or harness, shall be marked clearly and indelibly with the year of production.

-The orientation of the Child Restraint System relative to the vehicle shall be clearly indicated on the product.
+The orientation of the Enhanced Child Restraint System relative to the vehicle.
+The size range(s) of the Enhanced Child Restraint System in centimetres and the maximum occupant mass allowed for the Integral Enhanced Child Restraint System in kilograms shall be clearly indicated on the product.

+If the Enhanced Child Restraint System is to be used in combination with an adult safety belt, the correct webbing path shall be clearly indicated by means of a drawing permanently attached to the Enhanced Child Restraint System.
+If the restraint is held in place by the adult safety-belt, the webbing paths shall be clearly marked on the product by colour coding.
+The colours used for the path of the safety-belt when the device is installed in the forward-facing position shall be red and when installed in the rearward-facing shall be blue.
+The same colours shall also be used on the labels on the device that illustrate the methods of use

+There shall be a clear differentiation between the intended paths for the lap section and the diagonal section of the safety belt.
+Indication such as colour coding, words, shapes, etc. shall distinguish between sections of the safety belt

-The marking defined in this paragraph shall be visible with the Child Restraint System in the vehicle, with the child in the Child Restraint System.
+The marking defined in this paragraph shall be visible with the Enhanced Child Restraint System in the vehicle, with the child in the Enhanced Child Restraint System.

-On the visible inner surface (including the side wing beside the child's head) in the approximate area where the child's head rests within the Child Restraint System, rearward facing restraints shall have the following label permanently attached (the information shown is a minimum).
+On the visible inner surface (including the side wing beside the child's head) in the approximate area where the child's head rests within the Enhanced Child Restraint System, rearward facing restraints shall have the following label permanently attached (the information shown is a minimum).

 Label minimum size: 60 x 120 mm.